-The current members of the Compensation Committee are Dr. Barrett, Ms. Brown, Dr. Dunton and Mr. Skaletsky, with Mr. Skaletsky serving as chairman.
-In 2009, the Compensation Committee met five times, either in person or by conference telephone.
+The current members of the Compensation Committee are Dr. Barrett, Ms. Brown, Dr. Dunton and Mr. Skaletsky, with Ms. Brown serving as chairperson.
+In 2011, the Compensation Committee met six times.
 You can find the Compensation Committee charter on the "Investor Relations" page of our website, www.targacept.com, under the "Corporate Governance" tab.
 Specific responsibilities of the Compensation Committee include:

-- reviewing periodically our compensation philosophy and the adequacy of compensation plans and programs for our executive officers and other employees; - · reviewing the performance of our Chief Executive Officer and establishing the compensation of all of our executive officers; - · approving employment, severance and change in control agreements, and any amendments, for our executive officers; - · administering our 2006 Stock Incentive Plan and any other stock-based plans and other employee benefit and incentive plans; - reviewing and discussing with management our Compensation Discussion and Analysis disclosure and formally recommending to the Board that it be included in our annual report on Form 10-K (either directly or by incorporation by reference to our annual proxy statement); and - preparing the report of the compensation committee required by applicable SEC rules to be included in our annual report on Form 10-K (either directly or by incorporation by reference to our annual proxy statement).
+- reviewing periodically our compensation philosophy and the adequacy of compensation plans and programs for our executive officers and other employees; - reviewing the performance of our Chief Executive Officer and establishing the compensation of all of our executive officers; - approving employment, severance and change in control agreements, and any amendments, for our executive officers; - administering our 2006 Stock Incentive Plan and any other stock-based plans, as well as other employee benefit and incentive plans;

+- assessing annually any risks associated with our compensation policies and practices; - reviewing and discussing with management our Compensation Discussion and Analysis disclosure and formally recommending to the Board that it be included in our annual report on Form 10-K (either directly or by incorporation by reference to our annual proxy statement); - making a recommendation to the Board with respect to the Board's recommendation to our stockholders on any proposal that our stockholders approve the compensation of our named executive officers on an advisory basis; - making a recommendation to the Board, at least once every six years, whether to submit the compensation of our named executive officers to an advisory vote of our stockholders every one, two or three years; and - preparing the report of the Compensation Committee required by applicable SEC rules to be included in our annual report on Form 10-K (either directly or by incorporation by reference to our annual proxy statement).

 The Compensation Committee consults regularly with our Chief Executive Officer and on occasion with other members of our senior management team regarding our executive compensation program.
-Our executive compensation program, including the role that members of our senior management team and outside compensation consultants play in assisting with establishing compensation, is discussed below under "Executive Compensation-Compensation Discussion and Analysis."
+Our executive compensation program, including the role of members of our senior management team and outside compensation consultants in assisting with establishing compensation, is discussed below under "Executive Compensation - Compensation Discussion and Analysis."